2000 Zagreb local elections: Results

 38 members of the Zagreb Assembly were elected proportionally using the D'Hondt method, and 12 were elected in 12 electoral districts by a majority system.
 The Zagreb Alternative coalition won all 12 seats in the electoral districts.
 Along with the proportional system, the SDP won a total of 15 seats, the HSLS won 10 seats, the HNS 9 seats, the ASH–LS coalition six seats, the HDZ five, the Democratic Centre (DC) three, and the HSS two.

 The turnout of around 33% was unexpectedly low, compared to more than 67% in the previous elections.
-While the SDP and HSLS-led Zagreb Alternative secured a majority in the Assembly, they won an average of 15% less votes in Zagreb compared to the parliamentary election in January.
+While the SDP and HSLS-led Zagreb Alternative secured a majority in the Assembly, they won an average of 15% fewer votes in Zagreb compared to the parliamentary election in January.
 The strong performance of the HNS, by winning slightly fewer votes than the SDP and much more than the HSLS, was the biggest surprise in the elections.
 The HDZ gained only five seats, but won more votes than the polls before the elections predicted.

 On 31 May, the Assembly elected Bandić as the new mayor, and Darinko Kosor (HSLS) and Mladen Vilfan (LS) as his deputies.
 Franjo Zenko (HSLS) became the president of the Assembly.